DavePearce/Homepage/content/blog/2023/digging_eof.md

 <!--   EVM?_ Unsuccessful attempts have been made to get this through.
 The -->
 <!--   key problem is the potential for valid jump destinations to be -->
 <!--   become invalid. -->

+**Acknowledgements**.
+Thanks to Danno Ferrin for pointing out some missing bits of the history in an earlier draft of this article!

 ## Appendix --- Immediate Operands